openstack-archive/ec2-api/README.rst

 Limitations
 ===========

-VPN-related functionality is not supported yet.
+VPN-related and ACL-related functionality is not supported.
-Filtering in describe functions is not fully implemented everywhere.
 Default VPC Security Groups had to be named "Default" instead of Amazon's "default" due to conflict with OpenStack's default groups.
+DryRun option is not supported.

 Supported Features
 ==================

-VPC API except for the Limitations above is supported.
+EC2 API with VPC API except for the limitations above